 Triple Threat Glaze (see recipe below)

 Season wings with salt and pepper.
 Bake till golden-brown and a meat thermometer registers 165F.
 With 2 pounds of wings and convection it takes me ~30 minutes.
-Toss in glaze.
+If you like your wings extra crispy, flip them over after 15 minutes so the underside can crisp up too :) Toss in glaze.
 Makes 4-5 servings.

 Triple Threat Glaze